langx/langx/README.md

 # languageXchange

-This project is designed to help users learn different languages by connecting them with native speakers.
+This project is designed to help users to exchange different languages by connecting them with native speakers.

 ## Table of Contents